What to Do If Your Friend Has Had Too Much to Drink – Drink Responsibly

-If your friend has had too much to drink, cut them off from drinking more alcohol.
+If you notice your friend is getting too drunk, cut them off from drinking more alcohol.

+Once you notice your friend is drunk, cut them off.
 This one can be a challenge.
 There’s nothing a drunk person hates more than being told they can’t drink anymore.
-Try to tell your friend it’s because you care or ease them out of it by substitute their alcoholic beverage for a non-alcoholic beer.
-Half the time, if they’re hammered, they won’t even be able to tell the difference.
+Try to tell your friend it’s because you care.
+If the drunk person begins to get angry, ease them out of it by substituting their alcoholic beverage for a non-alcoholic beer or another alcohol-free drink.
+Most of the time, if they’re hammered, they won’t even be able to tell the difference.

 Alcohol acts as a diuretic, which makes you urinate often.
-The frequent urination and consumption of alcohol causes dehydration which is why you have that really shitty hangover the next day.
+The frequent urination paired with the consumption of alcohol causes dehydration which is why you have that really shitty hangover the next day.
 Drinking water and Gatorade can keep the body hydrated and help avoid headaches, fatigue and other hangover symptoms.

 Why do you feel more sober after eating?